 Editorial Suggestions, Processes, and Policies:

-We strive to make timely editorial decisions, typically within four weeks.
-However, because bioStories is produced largely as a labor of love by a limited staff, please be do not contact us to inquire about the status of a submission until six weeks have passed.
+We strive to make timely editorial decisions, typically within six weeks.
+However, because bioStories is produced largely as a labor of love by a limited staff, please do not contact us to inquire about the status of a submission until eight weeks have passed.

-At present, we are unable to pay authors for their material.
-As traffic to the site grows and we are in better position to seek grant funds, we hope to be able to compensate writers.
+At present, we are unable to pay authors for their material, however, when funding allows, we are committed to compensating writers.